Am I required to wear regalia at Convocation?

 My party has a guest that does not use a wheelchair but has difficulty walking.
 Does this count as priority seating?

 Yes!
-Priority seating is set aside specifically for guests in wheelchairs or who have general difficulty walking long distances or navigating stairs.
-We make every attempt to seat families together who require priority seating.
-Please contact Stephanie Kirschner in Student and Academic Services at email@example.com or 206.616.5066 as soon as possible to reserve priority seating.
+Priority seating is set aside specifically for guests in wheelchairs, or those who have difficulty walking or navigating more than a couple, shallow stair steps.
+Please contact Stephanie Kirschner in Student and Academic Services at firstname.lastname@example.org or 206.616.5066 as soon as possible to reserve priority seating.

 My family wants to surprise me with a bouquet of flowers and/or a lei.
 How can they get these to me?